 Flies & Tippet

-Throwing squid patterns or a clouser minnow on a leader length of around 12 feet with a 10lb tippet is ideal for flounder.
+Throwing squid patterns or a Clouser Minnow on a leader length of around 12 feet with a 10lb tippet is ideal for floundering.